-Fill out our survey - on our website www.nhsfuturefit.org or print it and post if free of charge to FREEPOST NHS FF CONSULTATION
+Fill out our survey - on our website www.nhsfuturefit.org

-Attend an event: Throughout the consultation period, we will be holding a series of public exhibition events where you can meet our doctors, nurses and other healthcare staff, ask questions and find out more.
+Attend an event: Throughout the consultation period we will be holding a series of public exhibition events where you can meet our doctors, nurses and other healthcare staff, ask questions and find out more.

 Wherever possible, we will also be attending meetings and events organised by individuals and organisations across the area, so let us know of any events or meetings we could attend.
 We will be publicising where you can come and talk to us on our website and in the local papers and on local radio.